 Nyala Scientific Name: Tragelaphus angasii

 What is an Nyala?
 The Nyala is a beautiful, medium sized spiral horned antelope.
 They are bigger than the Bushbuck, but smaller than the Kudu and Eland.
-Nyala hunting is one of our specialties and we have excellent Nyala hunting on our Gauteng hunting area.
+Nyala hunting is one of our specialties and we have excellent Nyala hunting on our Mpumalanga hunting area.

 Male Nyala (bulls) are larger than females (ewes).
 A mature male normally weighs 200-300 pounds and females often weigh 100-150 pounds.
 Along with Bushbuck, Eland, and Kudu, Nyala are one of the four spiral horned antelope species that inhabit South Africa.